oauth-wg/draft-ietf-oauth-status-list/draft-ietf-oauth-status-list.md

 * `2` (subject): REQUIRED.
 As generally defined in {{RFC8392}}.
 The subject claim MUST specify the URI of the Status List Token.
 The value MUST be equal to that of the `uri` claim contained in the `status_list` claim of the Referenced Token.
 * `6` (issued at): REQUIRED.
 As generally defined in {{RFC8392}}.
 The issued at claim MUST specify the time at which the Status List Token was issued.
-* `4` (expiration time): OPTIONAL.
+* `4` (expiration time): RECOMMENDED.
 As generally defined in {{RFC8392}}.
 The expiration time claim, if present, MUST specify the time at which the Status List Token is considered expired by its issuer.
 Consider the guidance provided in [](#expiry-and-caching).
-* `65534` (time to live): OPTIONAL.
+* `65534` (time to live): RECOMMENDED.
 Unsigned integer (Major Type 0).
 The time to live claim, if present, MUST specify the maximum amount of time, in seconds, that the Status List Token can be cached by a consumer before a fresh copy SHOULD be retrieved.
 The value of the claim MUST be a positive number.
 Consider the guidance provided in [](#expiry-and-caching).
 * `65533` (status list): REQUIRED.
 The status list claim MUST specify the Status List conforming to the structure defined in [](#status-list-cbor).

 The following additional rules apply: